haskellfoundation/haskellfoundation.github.io/tools/tailwind/README.md

 The `--config tools/tailwind` flag points postcss back here for `postcss.config.js` after the `cd`.

-## dev.css

-`dev.css` (at the repo root) is a checked-in snapshot of `npm run build` that `site.hs` concatenates onto `tailwind.css` so contributors without Node can still preview the site.
-CI fails if it drifts; regenerate it with `npm run build:dev-snapshot` and commit.
+## Why the output is checked in

+`assets/css/tailwind.built.css` is a generated file in version control, which is a deliberate trade: contributors without a Node toolchain can build and preview the site with the real CSS, and nothing has to run npm at deploy time.
+The price is that it *is* the deployed stylesheet, so it must not go stale — CI recompiles it on every push and PR and fails on any difference.

+There is no minified variant: cssnano saved ~800 bytes gzipped, which is not worth a single-line file that cannot be diffed or merged.